Physical properties of oils

 - Wax content – assessment of propensity for wax precipitation in flow lines

-The volume of stabilized oil required for each analysis differs – preferably 100 mL for viscosity/pour point, 20 mL for topping and 5 mL for density.
+The volume of stabilised oil required for each analysis differs – preferably 100 mL for viscosity/pour point, 20 mL for topping and 5 mL for density.

 A rotary evaporator is used and ~1 mL of oil is weighted accurately into a small round bottom flask.
 The oil is evaporated for 15 min at 90°C. The oil is weighed again to determine mass lost.
 An aliquot of NSO-1 is run as a reference sample together with the topping series.